sk-ys/redmine_extra_notes/README.md

 - Add extra notes (`add_extra_notes`): Allows users to add extra notes to issues.
 - Edit extra notes (`edit_extra_notes`): Allows users to edit extra notes on issues.

+### Settings

+- Add or remove categories in the plugin settings screen.
+- Configure each category's marker label, tab label, tab usage, and enabled state.
+- Reorder categories via drag and drop.

 ### How to use

 1. Enable the "Extra notes" module for each project:
    - Go to the project settings in Redmine.
    - On the "Modules" tab, check "Extra notes" and save.
-2. When adding a note, check "Extra Notes" to save it as an Extra note (requires permission).
+2. When adding or editing a note, choose a category from the Extra Notes dropdown (requires permission).
-3. If enabled, select the "Extra Notes" tab to view extra notes.
+3. If enabled, select the matching "Extra Notes" tab to view notes for that category.
-   - (If the tab is disabled, extra notes will appear in the regular "Notes" tab as usual.)
+   - If a category's tab is disabled, those notes appear in the regular "Notes" tab.

 ## Uninstall